ARGLabs/arglabs-sre-ami-builder/README.md

 When your security team reports a new vulnerability and a fix, or some new system tunning you should apply to ALL services and apps, you just need to update the ansible roles and run this process again.
 Then, simply re-deploy all other services and apps.

+You can always use the latest AMI or you can specify it by year, month, day....

 # How to use it

 ### Dependencies